Theory of Operation

 SPI_HOST Enable

-The SPI_HOST state machine is disabled on reset.
+The SPI_HOST IP state machine is disabled on reset.
 Before any commands are processed, the block must be enabled by writing one to the CONTROL.SPIEN register.
 Writing a zero to this register temporarily suspends any previously submitted transactions.
 If the block is re-enabled by writing a one to CONTROL.SPIEN, any previously executing commands will continue from wherever they left off.

 An unacknowledged error event suspends the core state machine.